DBCDK/hejmdal/docs/configuration.md

 ## display

 Defines the layout of the DBC-IDP login form.
 If no custom display is used, the login page displayed will be identical to the one used for Netpunkt.

+## addAsMunicipalityLibrary and addAsResearchLibrary

+Libraries in the borchk dropdown are split into type of library (municipality, research or other).

+These two addAs... settings can contain an array of libraries that will be added to to library type indicated  by the name of the setting.

+These settings is only used by a few clients